 Connected, automated and shared vehicles also provide cities with new opportunities to use and reallocate space to improve urban quality of life.
-For example, the study found that the incorporation of fully autonomous vehicles could repurpose one traffic lane in a four-lane network and dedicate this new space to pedestrians or bicycles instead of vehicles.
+For example, the study found that the incorporation of fully autonomous vehicles could repurpose one traffic lane in a four-lane network and dedicate this new space to pedestrians or electric bicycles instead of vehicles.
 The study takes into account that, with an increasing number of autonomous cars, more senior citizens and children without a driver’s license have access to mobility, and convenient robo-taxis will compete with local public transportation.

 “The results suggest that autonomous cars, mobility services, and networked infrastructure can significantly reduce congestion and road space.
 At the same time, more young and old people can travel safely and conveniently.
 In this way, the quality of life in cities will be improved dramatically.
 These findings encourage us to continue our investment in the future: in self-driving cars such as the Audi Aicon, services like Audi on demand, or networked technology such as Audi traffic-light information,” says Melanie Goldmann, head of Trend Communication at Audi.